StatNLP/empirical_methods/liver_sofa_example/README.txt

 This directory contains all files need to rerun the analyses related to the liver sofa example presented in the book.

-The most important files are the two R Markdown files (we recommend using RStudio to open them):
+The most important files are the two R Markdown files (we recommed using RStudio to open them):
 [1] liver_circularity.Rmd
-[2] liver_distillation.Rmd
+[2] liver_distill.Rmd
 [3] liver_reliability_model.Rmd

 which store the necessary R code to replicate the results presented